Shawville, Quebec: Language

-Shawville is an overwhelmingly anglophone (with 85 percent of its residents listing English as their first language in the Canada 2006 Census) and Protestant (75%) community.
-This is unusual in Quebec, a province that is overwhelmingly French-speaking and Roman Catholic.
+Shawville is a majority anglophone (with over 85 percent of its residents listing English as their first language in the 2021 Canadian census) and Protestant (75%) community.
+This is unusual in Quebec, a province that is majority French-speaking and Roman Catholic.

 Culture

-The town is characterized by its red-brick buildings, and unlike nearly every other municipality in Quebec, it has no Catholic church.
-Shawville is home to an elementary school, a high school, a regional hospital, and the SRPC national head office.
+The town is characterized by its red-brick buildings.
+Unlike most municipalities in Quebec, it has no Catholic church.
+Shawville is home to an elementary school, a high school, a regional hospital, and the Society of Rural Physicians of Canada (SRPC) national head office.
 Its businesses are mostly small and family-run.

 The Shawville Fair, held the first weekend in September, is the town's major event.
 It has run every year since 1856 and includes typical county fair features such as livestock shows, auctions, truck pulls, demolition derbies, art/craft/hobby shows, diverse food stands and a midway.
 In recent years, it has drawn headline entertainers such as Terri Clark, Stompin' Tom Connors, Paul Brandt, April Wine, Dean Brody and Corb Lund, with total attendance reaching around 50,000.
-It will not run for the first time in its history in 2020, amid fears of COVID-19.
+It did not run for the first time in its history in 2020, amid the COVID-19 pandemic.